-Cognac and pepper sauce is one of the best sauces I know and it is fun to make.
+Beef tenderloin sous vide with parsnip puree and brandy and pepper sauce is one of my favorite dishes.
+Cognac and pepper sauce is also the best sauce I know and it is fun to make.

 20 black peppercorns

 1/2 dl konjakk (eller brandy)